brian433677/AKI-Predictive-Modeling/README.md

 -Create tables to fit patient's laboratory results during each admission using PostgreSQL

--Add important measurements and indications that are highly relevant to mortality rates in AKI patients through connection to PostgreSQL using psycopg2
+-Add important measurements and indications that are highly relevant to patients' demographics through connection to PostgreSQL using psycopg2

 -Train a model through neural network